tardate/LittleArduinoProjects/Electronics101/ADC/LTC2400/README.md

 Three OPAx388 buffers are used to prevent coupling of signals:

 * VREF buffered between LT1019 and LTC2400
-* VREF buffered to act as independant voltage reference
+* VREF buffered to act as independent voltage reference
 * VIN buffered from the voltage divider

-The independant 2.5V voltage reference is used to feed VIN via the voltage reference, the idea being that we should be able to read a clean and accurate 2.5V signal via the voltage reference.
+The independent 2.5V voltage reference is used to feed VIN via the voltage reference, the idea being that we should be able to read a clean and accurate 2.5V signal via the voltage reference.

 A set of sample results: